ferryjul/fairCORELSV2/README.md

 ```

 ### Complete examples
-Detailed example files are provided in the `example` directory, along with three state-of-the-art preprocessed fair classification datasets:
+Detailed example files are provided in the `example` directory, along with three state-of-the-art preprocessed fair classification datasets (contained in the `data` folder):

 * `Demo-fairCORELSV2.ipynb` is a step-by-step notebook, showing how the `FairCorelsClassifierV2` classifier can be used to learn fair rule lists and to build sets of tradeoffs between accuracy and fairness